mgcth/media-screen/README.md

 # media screen
-Python code to fetch Spotify data of currently playing track and update a Raspberry Pi E ink display based on that data.
+Python code to fetch Spotify data of currently playing track and update a Raspberry Pi e-ink display based on that data.

 The `config.json` file should look like:
 ```